 Calling the plumber before little problems get bigger is a great way to save money in the long run.
-Make sure to check your fixtures regularly.
-Regular maintenance is the best way to prevent clogs.
+Regular maintenance is the best way to prevent problems.
 A seasonal check of all fixtures – tubs, showers, sinks, basins and toilets – will help you become aware of cracks, rust and other surface deterioration or damage.
-Patches on pipes are meant only for temporary use, so fix as soon as possible.
+Taking a walk around the basement checking pipes and equipment can alert you to potential problems before they become disasters.
+Will a proactive approach guarantee that you’ll catch every problem early?
+No, but doing nothing practically guarantees that you won’t.
 Common Plumbing Problems include:

 Leaks, Drips, Funny Noises and Shaking Pipes

 No matter how old or new your house is, or what condition it’s in, always keep an eye on your pipes.
 Look out for leaks, listen for funny noises and watch for standing water.
 If your pipes bang when you shut a faucet off, you probably have what’s called “water hammer” this can be fixed by installing water hammer arrestors.
 If you have a “running” toilet, besides being annoying it can waste a lot of water (Up to $100 a month’s worth) and it can often be fixed with a minor repair.
 If you’ve got a drippy faucet or leak, attending to it quickly can save you a lot of headaches and money.
 We don’t mind helping you out with emergencies but it’s easier for everyone when we can schedule a simple repair instead and no one wants to spend money on a repair and dealing with a flooded basement.